Professor Lew Ludwig, Chair

-Bachelor of Arts Degree: The "Core" courses consist of MATH 124, 210, 231, 232 and CS 109, 110, or 111.
-The "Foundations" courses are MATH 321, 322, 331, and 332.
+Bachelor of Arts Degree: The "Core" courses consist of MATH 124, 210, 215, 231, 232 and CS 109, 110, 111, or 112.
+The "Foundations" courses are currently MATH 321, 322, 331, and 332.

 MATH 321 or MATH 332.

-A second "Foundations" course chosen from MATH 321, 322, 331, or 332.
+A second "Foundations" course from MATH 321, 322, 331, and 332.

-The minimum requirements for a B.S. are the "Core" courses, and:
+Bachelor of Science Degree: The minimum requirements for a B.S. are the "Core" courses, and:

-The minimum requirements for a Mathematics Minor are MATH 124, 210, 231, 232 and an elective that must be CS 109, 110, or 111, or any 200 or 300-level math course excluding 361-362 and 363-364.
+The minimum requirements for a mathematics minor are MATH 124, 210, 231, 232 and an elective that must be CS 109, 110, 111, or 112, or any 200 or 300-level math elective (excluding 361-362 and 363-364).

-Computational Science concentration
+Computational Science Concentration